Neighbor charged for allegedly shooting dog that got into his garden

 Kitsap County prosecutors have charged Dale Hardesty with second degree animal cruelty and discharging a firearm – both gross misdemeanors.

-KING 5 reached out to his attorney Wednesday, who offered no comment.
+12 News partner station KING reached out to his attorney Wednesday, who offered no comment.

 Meantime, the couple is trying to build a legal fund for a civil suit.
 They say any money they win will be put into a fund to help other families whose pets are the victims of violence.